flash62au/WiTcontroller/README.md

 ---

-And for a very different take on what is possible by extending the design, have a look at: https://1fatgmc.com/RailRoad/DCC/HandCab-Index.html
+And for a very different take on what is possible by extending the design, have a look at: https://1fatgmc.com/RailRoad/DCC/HandCab-Index.html and at: https://1fatgmc.com/RailRoad/DCC/PhL%20Industries%20Cab%20Index.html

 <br/>